SwikritiT/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 - User `OpenProject` doesn't exist.
 Please check if the user exists, if not create a user named `OpenProject` with username and display name `OpenProject`, some secure random password, email is not necessary.
 - Group `OpenProject` doesn't exist.
 Please check if the group exists, if not create a group named `OpenProject`.
 - User `OpenProject` is not a member of group `OpenProject`.
-Please check the user is member of the group, if not add the user `OpenProject` to the group `OpenProject`.
+Please check the user is a member of the group, if not add the user `OpenProject` to the group `OpenProject`.
 - User `OpenProject` is not group admin of group `OpenProject`.
 Please check the user is admin of the group, if not make user `OpenProject` the group admin of group `OpenProject`
 - Group folder `OpenProject` doesn't exist.
 If you don't have the _Group folders_ App installed, please install and enable it.
 Inside the _Group folders_ App (*Administration settings → Administration → Group folders*) make a group folder named `OpenProject`.
 Add the group `OpenProject` to the group folder with all the permissions i.e. Write, Share, Delete.
 Add user `OpenProject` to advance permissions list.
 - Group folder `OpenProject` is not assigned to group "OpenProject".
 Inside the _Group folders_ App (*Administration settings → Administration → Group folders*) check if the "OpenProject" group folder has group "OpenProject" assigned to it, if not add the group "OpenProject" with all the permissions i.e. Write, Share, Delete.
 - Group `OpenProject` doesn't have all the permissions for group folder `OpenProject`.
 Inside the _Group folders_ App (*Administration settings → Administration → Group folders*) check if the group "OpenProject" has all the permissions for group folder "OpenProject", if not give group "OpenProject" all the permissions i.e. Write, Share, Delete.
 - User `OpenProject` doesn't have advanced permissions for group folder `OpenProject`.
 Inside the _Group folders_ App (*Administration settings → Administration → Group folders*) check if the user "OpenProject" has advanced permissions for group folder "OpenProject", if not add user "OpenProject" to advanced permissions list.

-> Note: The name `OpenProject` is case-sensitive, so should be in exact that format.
+> Note: The name `OpenProject` is case-sensitive, so should be in exactly that format.

 #### While trying to delete or disable user/group "OpenProject"

-If you face an error while trying to delete or disable user/group "OpenProject" then that's because user/group is protected by _OpenProject Integration_ App.
-If you really need to delete the user or group follow following steps:
+If you face an error while trying to delete or disable user/group "OpenProject" then that's because user/group is protected by the _OpenProject Integration_ App.
+If you really need to delete the user or group follow these steps:

 1. Disable the _OpenProject Integration_ App
 2. Remove user `OpenProject`